oncecrossover/web-server/README.txt

 curl -i -X PUT "http://127.0.0.1:8080/users/kuan" -d '{"pwd":"456"}'

 RESTFUL APIs OF PROFILES:
 1. get profile by uid, e.g.
 curl -i -X GET "http://127.0.0.1:8080/profiles/edmund"

 2. update profile by uid, e.g.
-curl -i -X PUT "http://127.0.0.1:8080/profiles/edmund" -d '{"fullName":"Edmund Burke","rate": 4999, "title":"Philosopher","aboutMe":"I was an Irish political philosopher, Whig politician and statesman who is often regarded as the father of modern conservatism."}'
+curl -i -X PUT "http://127.0.0.1:8080/profiles/edmund" -d '{"rate":200,"title":"Philosopher","aboutMe":"I was an Irish political philosopher, Whig politician and statesman who is often regarded as the father of modern conservatism."}'

-curl -i -X PUT "http://127.0.0.1:8080/profiles/kuan" -d '{"fullName":"Kuan Shuya Chung","rate": 99999,"title":"Chancellor and Reformer","aboutMe":"I was was a chancellor and reformer of the State of Qi during the Spring and Autumn Period of Chinese history."}'
+curl -i -X PUT "http://127.0.0.1:8080/profiles/kuan" -d '{"rate":400,"title":"Chancellor and Reformer","aboutMe":"I was was a chancellor and reformer of the State of Qi during the Spring and Autumn Period of Chinese history."}'

 RESTFUL APIs OF PROFILE FILTERING:
 1. load all profiles, e.g.